 “An index fund is a type of mutual fund with a portfolio constructed to match or track the components of a market index, such as the Standard & Poor’s 500 Index (S&P 500).
 An index mutual fund is said to provide broad market exposure, low operating expenses and low portfolio turnover.”

 In the case of the S&P 500, you’re buying a tiny piece of all 500 companies in the S&P 500 index.
 So many people miss this fundamental point: You are not buying a piece of paper when you buy a stock or mutual fund, you are buying an ownership percentage of an actual company!

-Over the long-term, nearly no investor can outperform the market (and don’t get us started on timing the market, which is even harder).
-If you take that as a given, then the fees are the single most important factor to building your wealth.
+Over the long-term, almost no investor can outperform the market (and don’t get us started on timing the market, which is even harder).
+If you take that as a given, then the fees are the single most important factor in building your wealth.

 Here’s a visual representation of the impact of fees on your investment:

 We’re assuming someone starts with $100,000 and plans to invest for 40 years while adding $0 future dollars.
 We’re assuming an 8% gross annual stock market return, however, if you invest in VTSAX the expense ratio is 0.05 percent annually, so it reduces your annual return to 7.95%.
 When compounded over 40 years (thanks to this investment calculator for the math), you end up with an astounding $2,132,582.

 However, let’s say instead of VTSAX you decided to invest in a mutual fund with a 1% expense ratio, so your net annual return is now 7%.
 That 1% fee didn’t sound like much up front, but instead of over $2.1 million in VTSAX, you now have only $1,497,445.
 You’ve lost nearly a third of your investment just by investing in an actively managed (high fee) mutual fund!